-- (i) overseeing the structure, composition, membership and activities of the Board; - (j) ensuring that resources and expertise are available to the Board so that it may conduct its work effectively and efficiently; - (k) pre-approving work to be undertaken for the Board by consultants; - (1) facilitating effective communication between members of the Board and management; - (m) attending each meeting of shareholders to respond to any questions from shareholders as may be put to the Chair; - (n) communicate with directors between meetings; - (o) attend key functions of the Corporation; - (p) meet with major shareholder groups; and - (q) act as Chair at any annual and, if applicable, special meeting of shareholders of the Corporation. - 30.
-Expectations of Directors include but are not limited to: - (a) maintaining a high attendance record at meetings of the Board and the committees of which they are members.
+- (e) establishing the agenda for each meeting of the Board, with input from other Board members and any other parties as applicable; - (f) ensuring that Board materials are available to any director on request; - (g) ensuring that the members of the Board understand and discharge their duties and obligations; - (h) fostering ethical and responsible decision making by the Board and its individual members; - (i) overseeing the structure, composition, membership and activities of the Board; - (j) ensuring that resources and expertise are available to the Board so that it may conduct its work effectively and efficiently; - (k) pre-approving work to be undertaken for the Board by consultants; - (I) facilitating effective communication between members of the Board and management; - (m) attending each meeting of shareholders to respond to any questions from shareholders as may be put to the Chair; - (n) communicate with directors between meetings; - (o) attend key functions of the Corporation; - (p) meet with major shareholder groups; and - (q) act as Chair at any annual and, if applicable, special meeting of shareholders of the Corporation.

+32. Expectations of Directors include but are not limited to:

+- (a) attending all meetings of the Board and the committees of which they are members.
+Directors are encouraged to attend at least 75% of meetings of the Board in the absence of extenuating circumstances.
 Attendance by telephone or video conference may be used to facilitate a director's attendance; - (b) reviewing the materials circulated in advance of meetings of the Board and its committees and being prepared to discuss the issues presented.
-Directors are encouraged to contact the Chair of the Board, the CEO and any other appropriate executive officer(s) to ask questions and discuss agenda items prior to meetings; - (c) being sufficiently knowledgeable of the business of Liberty Gold, including its financial statements, and the risks it faces, ensuring active and effective participation in the deliberations of the Board and of each committee on which he or she serves. - (d) freely to contact the CEO at any time to discuss any aspect of the Corporation's business.
+Directors are encouraged to contact the Chair of the Board, the CEO and any other appropriate executive officer(s) to ask questions and discuss agenda items prior to meetings; - (c) being sufficiently knowledgeable of the business of Liberty Gold, including its financial statements, financial objectives, plans and strategies, and financial position and performance, and the risks it faces, ensuring active and effective participation in the deliberations of the Board and of each committee on which he or she serves; - (d) freely to contact the CEO at any time to discuss any aspect of the Corporation's business.
 Directors should use their judgement to ensure that any such contact is not disruptive to the operations of the Corporation.
-The Board expects that there will be frequent opportunities for Directors to meet with the CEO in meetings of the Board and committees, or in other formal or informal settings. - (e) Maintaining the confidentiality of the proceedings and deliberations of the Board and its committees.
-Each Director will maintain the confidentiality of information received in connection with his or her service as a director. - 31.
-Expectations of Management of Liberty Gold - (a) at the request of the Board, report on the Corporation's performance, management's concerns and any other matter the Board or its Chair may deem appropriate.
-Management must promptly report to the Chair any significant developments, changes, transactions or proposals respecting Liberty Gold. - (b) prepare and present to the Board annually (or more frequently if appropriate) a business plan and budget, and report regularly to the Board on the Corporation's performance against the business plan and budget; - (c) review and update annually (or more frequently if appropriate) the Corporation's strategic plan, and report regularly to the Board on the implementation of the strategic plan in light of evolving conditions; - (d) report regularly to the Board on the Corporation's business and affairs and on any matters of material consequence for the Corporation and its shareholders; - (e) speak for the Corporation in its communications with shareholders and the public in accordance with the Corporation's Disclosure Policy; - (f) comply with any additional expectations that are developed and communicated during the annual strategic planning and budgeting process and during regular Board and committee meetings; - (g) implement policies and practices to achieving diversity initiatives determined by the Board and report to the Board on the progress toward and achievement of such diversity initiatives;
+The Board expects that there will be frequent opportunities for Directors to meet with the CEO in meetings of the Board and committees, or in other formal or informal settings; - (e) maintaining the confidentiality of the proceedings and deliberations of the Board and its committees.
+Each Director will maintain the confidentiality of information received in connection with his or her service as a director: - (f) participating in the Corporation's initial orientation program and participating in the Corporation's continuing director education programs; - (g) and - (h) not engaging in any activity, practice or act that conflicts, or may reasonably be expected to conflict or result in the appearance of a conflict, with the interests of the Corporation.
+Any conflict or perceived conflict involving a director must be disclosed in writing as soon as the conflict or perceived conflict is discovered.
+Directors shall comply with the Codes and the